formidable-family/ffc-humans-in-the-loop/README.md

 2) (`imputation/`) imputing **seven** intermediate data sets using a variety of missing data imputation strategies
 3) (`models/` and `runs`/) running regularized regression models on the various imputed data sets, subsetting variables in various manners and incorporating or not incorporating score information (`tuning/` and `utils/` contain helper scripts and functions related to fitting models)

 Empty text files ensure that the directory structure is preserved on GitHub for some of the intermediate files that are produced.
 We have opted to break out some imputation and run files into individual scripts, even at the cost of duplication, for the sake of clarity and robustness.

 # Running the code

 The data processing, imputation, and model code was run on a Dell PowerEdge M620 Blade server with 16 2.00GHz Intel Xeon CPUs and 192GB of RAM, running Windows Server 2012 R2 (64-bit) Enterprise Edition ([link](https://csde.washington.edu/computing/resources/#Sim_Details)).
-On that server, it takes approximately **one day** to run.
+On that server, it takes approximately **one or two days** to run.
 Code for producing figures and tables was run separately, on a laptop.

 The code to produce 25 sets of predictions from the original data may be run as follows from the **root directory of the project** (all file paths are relative to this) in a bash terminal: